CiaranAnthony/CiaranAnthony.github.io/about.md

 My research is mostly focused on brain-computer interfaces, or BCIs, a type of communication system that allows people to interact with computers and devices without moving.
 I'm interested in applying BCIs in a medical context.
 For example, BCIs can be used by paralysed people to better control their environment, or even to improve their condition through BCI rehabilitation therapy.

-Currently, I am a visiting PhD student at the Polytechnic University of Hong Kong.
+I am currently a visiting PhD student at the Polytechnic University of Hong Kong.

 If you're interested discussing research, collaborating, or would like access to my bimanual motor imagery dataset, do get in [touch](mailto:c.mcgeady.1@research.gla.ac.uk).